 I wanted to include it in this volume, but even though it s as old as the world s first computer and would be eligible for Social Security if it were human, Leinster has been dead for forty years, ENIAC is likewise dead, but the copyright on that story is still very much alive.
 It will outlive me by decades.

 So instead, we have another Leinster story that doesn t predict anything that has actually come to be unless someone develops time travel before this opus is published.

 Jenkins was a nineteenth century boy, born on June 16, 1896.
 He wrote and published more than 1,500 short stories and articles, fourteen movie scripts, hundreds of radio scripts and television plays, and over fifty novels.
 His awards include the Hugo and the Liberty.
 He was possibly the first science fiction writer to envision the universal translator.

 As well as being a writer, Jenkins was also an inventor and held two patents.
-He served the United States during both WWI and WWII.
+He served the United States during both World War I and World War Two.

 He only wrote under his own name when two of his stories were being published in the same issue of the same magazine, using the pen name Murray Leinster otherwise.

 Time Magazine called him the Dean of Science Fiction , saying In the U.S., Will F. Jenkins, a 27-year veteran, who also writes under the pen name of Murray Leinster, is regarded as the dean of writers in the field.
 He said he had the title by virtue of my having outlived a number of better men.
 This wholly accidental distinction is perhaps the reason I was given the opportunity to compile this book In his introduction to Great Stories of Science Fiction.